angeloobeta/pypicker/README.md

 <img src="assets/Screenshot 2022-04-10 at 3.15.23 PM.png" height="500em" /> &nbsp; <img src="assets/Screenshot 2022-04-10 at 3.15.47 PM.png" height="500em" />

-### This project was build with the Flutter Bloc and sqflite,
+### This project was build using Bloc state-management and sqflite,
 ### This is to make the system robust and flexible.